Installing and configuring AWS CLI

 Overview

-AWS CLI is a command-line tool for managing data in Amazon S3 and other Cloud Storage Service Providers that use the S3 protocol such as DreamObjects.
-It's best suited for users who are competent with the command-line and is ideal for scripts that are automated and triggered from a cronjob.
+AWS CLI is a command-line tool for managing data in Amazon S3 and other cloud storage service providers that use the S3 protocol, such as DreamObjects.
+It's best suited for users who are competent running SSH commands and is ideal for automated scripts triggered from a cron job.

 Installing a custom version of AWS CLI